strimzi/strimzi-kafka-operator/helm-charts/helm3/strimzi-kafka-operator/README.md

 **!!!
 IMPORTANT !!!**

-* **Strimzi 0.45 is the last Strimzi version with support for ZooKeeper-based Apache Kafka clusters and MirrorMaker 1 deployments.**
+* **Support for ZooKeeper-based clusters and for migration from ZooKeeper-based clusters to KRaft has been removed.**
+  **Please make sure all your clusters are using KRaft before upgrading to Strimzi 0.46.0 or newer!**
+* Support for MirrorMaker 1 has been removed.
-  **Please make sure to [migrate to KRaft](https://strimzi.io/docs/operators/latest/full/deploying.html#assembly-kraft-mode-str) and MirrorMaker 2 before upgrading to Strimzi 0.46 or newer.**
+  Please make sure to migrate to MirrorMaker 2 before upgrading to Strimzi 0.46 or newer.
-* Strimzi 0.45 is the last Strimzi version to include the [Strimzi EnvVar Configuration Provider](https://github.com/strimzi/kafka-env-var-config-provider) (deprecated in Strimzi 0.38.0) and [Strimzi MirrorMaker 2 Extensions](https://github.com/strimzi/mirror-maker-2-extensions) (deprecated in Strimzi 0.28.0).
+* [Strimzi EnvVar Configuration Provider](https://github.com/strimzi/kafka-env-var-config-provider) (deprecated in Strimzi 0.38.0) and [Strimzi MirrorMaker 2 Extensions](https://github.com/strimzi/mirror-maker-2-extensions) (deprecated in Strimzi 0.28.0) plugins were removed from Strimzi container images.
   Please use the Apache Kafka [EnvVarConfigProvider](https://github.com/strimzi/kafka-env-var-config-provider?tab=readme-ov-file#deprecation-notice) and [Identity Replication Policy](https://github.com/strimzi/mirror-maker-2-extensions?tab=readme-ov-file#identity-replication-policy) instead.
-* From Strimzi 0.44.0 on, we support only Kubernetes 1.25 and newer.
-  Kubernetes 1.23 and 1.24 are not supported anymore.
-* Upgrading to Strimzi 0.32 and newer directly from Strimzi 0.22 and earlier is no longer possible.
-  Please follow the [documentation](https://strimzi.io/docs/operators/latest/full/deploying.html#assembly-upgrade-str) for more details.

 ## Introduction